mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

 {% include verse.html
-text="The days are surely coming, says YHWH, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely and shall execute justice and righteousness in the land.
-In his days Judah will be saved, and Israel will live in safety. **And this is the name by which he will be called: “YHWH is our righteousness.”**" verse="Jeremiah 23:5-6"
+text="“Behold, the days come,” says YHWH, “that I will raise to David a righteous Branch; and he will reign as king and deal wisely, and will execute justice and righteousness in the land.
+In his days Judah will be saved, and Israel will dwell safely. **This is his name by which he will be called: YHWH our righteousness.**" verse="Jeremiah 23:5-6"
 %}

 ---

 {% include verse.html
-text="And he shall stand and feed his flock in the strength of YHWH, in the majesty of the name of YHWH his God.
-And they shall live secure, for now he shall be great to the ends of the earth," verse="Micah 5:4"
+text="He shall stand, and shall shepherd in the strength of YHWH, in the majesty of the name of YHWH his God." verse="Micah 5:4"
 %}

 {% include verse.html
-text="Then he showed me the high priest Joshua standing before the angel of YHWH and the accuser standing at his right hand to accuse him. **And YHWH said to the accuser, “YHWH rebuke you, O accuser!** YHWH who has chosen Jerusalem rebuke you!
-Is not this man a brand plucked from the fire?”" verse="Zechariah 3:1-2"
-%}

-{% include verse.html
-text="I am going to send an angel in front of you, to guard you on the way and to bring you to the place that I have prepared.
-Be attentive to him and listen to his voice; do not rebel against him, for **he will not pardon your transgression, for my name is in him**." verse="Exodus 23:20-21"
+text="Behold, I send an angel before you, to keep you by the way, and to bring you into the place which I have prepared.
+Pay attention to him, and listen to his voice.
+Don’t provoke him, for **he will not pardon your disobedience, for my name is in him.**" verse="Exodus 23:20-21"
 %}